 Can appear anywhere on the body, but are most common on the face, nose, and legs

-Telangiectasias do not always need treatment.
-They rarely cause health concerns.
+Treatment is not always needed.
+This problem rarely causes health concerns.
 However, some may not like how they look.

 Make-up can be used to cover the red patches.
-The blood vessels can be destroyed with laser therapy or chemicals.
-These treatments are not appropriate for everyone.
+The blood vessels may also be destroyed with laser therapy or chemicals.
+These treatments are not right for everyone.

-Spider telangiectasias in children.
+Spider telangiectasias.
 Boston Children's Hospital website.
 Available at: http://www.childrenshospital.org/conditions-and-treatments/conditions/spider-telangiectasias.
-Accessed May 20, 2018.
+Accessed August 20, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.